hx173149/C3D-tensorflow/README.md

 ...
 ```

-5. If you want to test my pre-trained model, you need to download my model from here: https://www.dropbox.com/sh/8wcjrcadx4r31ux/AAAkz3dQ706pPO8ZavrztRCca?dl=0

 ## Run command:

 1. `python train_c3d_ucf101.py` will train C3D model.
 The trained model will saved in `models` directory.